 How to Win the War on Clickbait with Video

-As more and more attention is being paid to time on page and engagement in general, video is rising in importance as a feature on your site.
-Time on page has historically mattered for SEO, but is beginning to count for social media optimization as well.
+As more attention is being paid to time on page and engagement, video is rising in importance as a feature on your site.
+Time on page and engagement have historically mattered for SEO.
+Now, they count for social media optimization as well.
 Coupled with social engagement metrics, this is a powerful way to rank content going forward.

 Video has been shown to increase time spent on page.
 Even better, site visitors who watch your video are much more likely to complete a purchase.